robenkleene/software-references/microsoft-excel/excel-formula.md

 	=SUMIF(Funding[ID], [@ID], Funding[Amount])

 `Funding[ID]` Get the list of `ID` from the `Funding` column, `[@ID]` test if matches the `ID` in this column, `Funding[Amount]` sum all the `Amount` values that match in the `Funding` table.

-## Names

-In a table, columns are automatically named by their headers.
-To name a table, do so under "Table" -> "Table Name:".